 - HVOF is not suitable for creating coatings on many internal, or other restricted access surfaces as HVOF spraying needs line of sight to the surface and a spray distance of 150-300 mm.

-To find out more about the HVOF and other Thermal Spraying Systems options, contact the experts at IRS Ltd today.
+To find out more about the HVOF and other Thermal Spraying Systems services, contact the experts at IRS Ltd today.